-DART is constructing two utility bridges for the Developer's use in constructing drainage facilities across DART right-of-way.
-The final design plans for the utility bridges are located in the RID.
+Attachment 05-1A depicts utility bridge locations to be constructed by DART for the Developer's use in constructing drainage facilities across DART right-of-way.
 The Developer shall coordinate with DART on all Work to be performed within the DART right-of-way.